bengoh815/cs506-project/client/TESTING.md

 # Frontend Testing (React)

+## Running Tests

+1. Navigate to `/client` directory

-### `npm test test --env=jsdom --coverage --collectCoverageFrom='src/**/*.{js,jsx}'`
+2. Run `npm test test --env=jsdom --coverage --collectCoverageFrom='src/**/*.{js,jsx}'`

-This command runs your tests in a jsdom environment, collects code coverage information, and specifies that coverage should be collected from all JavaScript and TypeScript files in the src directory and its subdirectories.

-When running `npm test`, Jest starts in an interactive watch mode which automatically re-runs tests whenever it detects a change in your files.
+- When running this command, Jest starts in an interactive watch mode which automatically re-runs tests whenever it detects a change in your files.
 This is extremely useful during development as it provides instant feedback on whether your changes have broken any existing functionality.

-The tests that Jest runs are determined by the file names.
-By convention, Jest will run any file that ends in `.test.js` or `.spec.js`, or any file that is located in a `__tests__` directory.
+This command also collects code coverage information.

 In addition to running your tests, Jest also provides a number of useful features such as: